“I want to capture the process by which humans, struggling to evolve, push against their shells until they crack open.” – Lori Gottlieb

 Unfortunately, our culture stigmatizes psychotherapy.
 We consider those who seek out this level of support as being somehow weak, or not having their acts together.
 Because we fear being exposed for our less-than-perfect selves, we “armor up” and put on public faces to mask our struggles.
 That strategy may render us stuck in a mode where we’re constantly trying to change our pasts or control our futures.
 It may disconnect us from who we truly are.
 We need help to get unstuck.
 As Albert Einstein said, “No problem can be solved from the same level of consciousness that created it.”

 Lori’s book takes the reader inside the therapeutic relationship through the aegis of four case studies as well as Lori’s direct experience of treatment.
 (Yep, therapists need therapists, too!)
-While drawing you in to each of the patient’s story, she provides commentary about how a skilled therapist deftly navigates the terrain to build trust, get to the heart of the individual’s challenges and pain points, and discern a healthy path forward.
+While drawing you in to each patient’s story, she provides commentary about how a skilled therapist deftly navigates the terrain to build trust, get to the heart of the individual’s challenges and pain points, and discern a healthy path forward.
 For the therapeutic relationship to bear fruit, the patient must have the ability to “accept feedback, tolerate discomfort, become aware of blind spots, and discover the impact of their histories and behaviors on themselves and others.”
 It’s a process that unfolds over time – when the patient is ready to “go there.”

 Therapists don’t fix our problems.
 Lori tells us: “They ask light questions until something happens – internally or externally – that leads [patients] to do their own persuading.”
 Even when we gain the insights and discover a new way of being, we will not experience a perpetual state of bliss.
 Life will still bring challenge and heart ache.
 But as the Buddha said: